containers/podman/docs/source/markdown/podman-run.1.md

 Example: `containers:2147483647:2147483648`.

 Podman allocates unique ranges of UIDs and GIDs from the `containers` subordinate user ids.
 The size of the ranges is based on the number of UIDs required in the image.
 The number of UIDs and GIDs can be overridden with the `size` option.
-The `auto` options currently does not work in rootless mode
+The rootless option `--userns=keep-id` uses all the subuids and subgids of the user.
+Using `--userns=auto` when starting new containers will not work as long as any containers exist that were started with `--userns=keep-id`.

   Valid `auto` options: